dbisina/dbisina/README.md

 > *"Building foundational technology that moves humanity forward."*

-I am a systems engineer passionate about bridging the gap between hardware and software.
+I am an ai & systems engineer passionate about bridging the gap between hardware and software.
 My work focuses on **AI kernel optimization**, **scalable architecture**, and **high-performance computing**.
 I don't just write code; I engineer solutions that are robust, secure, and blazingly fast.

 <br/>